jetblue2022/jetblue2022.github.io/index.md

 ### Support or Contact

 Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+Check out our [PRIVACY POLICY](https://www.jetblue.com/legal/privacy) or [rules](https://www.jetblue.com/aycj/rules.html) and we’ll help you sort it out.